sakbarpu/DQuAS/README.md

 We have used the Huggingface library to load the pretrained BERT model for fine-tuning on our task.
 In the code, there is capability of playing with multiple different pretrained model.
-In current state the model used is the `bert-based-uncased` model.
+In current state the model used is the [`bert-based-uncased`](https://huggingface.co/bert-base-uncased) model.

+The model has 110M parameters and is

 For fine-tuning on our binary classification task, we provide (question, candidate) pairs as input sequence and use the `[CLS]` Layer used for classification.
 The embedding for this layer